grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Like you're one to fuckin' talk.
 Didn't they call you 'Chips'?"

 "Look," Hemi interrupted, "we found Captain Shakes here on the surface.
 He has a boat --- a small sub.
 I want to weld a mating collar onto the sail of his boat.
 It has to fit to the _Prospect's_ belly mating collar.
-I want to attach his boat to the underside, and run with it that way.
+I want to attach his boat to the underside and run with it that way.
 This is another project we cannot do without you.
 Think you could rig something like that?"

-"Well fuck.
+"Well, fuck.
 I might have some scrap steel that could do that.
 Depends on what the hatch on his boat looks like, so I'll have to fuckin' eyeball that.
 Possible it could be done."
 She thought for a second.
 "But that's a fuckin' tricky bit of sonar listening to make that mating work, steerin' the boat up from underneath, like.
 You think you got the fuckin' skills to do that Captain Shakes?"

 "I've squeezed that boat through any number of tight places --- narrow fuckin' gaps pushing through Authority anti-sub fencing and the like.
 I'm as good a sub pilot as there ever fuckin' was."

-"His boat, The _Gnat_, has a viewport in the sail.
+"His boat, the _Gnat_, has a viewport in the sail.
 He should be able to see enough to execute the mating maneuver without the aid of sonar," said Hemi.

 "A fuckin' window on a submarine.
 Stupidest fuckin' thing I ever heard.
 Fuckin' crazy shit ya want to pull here.
-Look Hem', you're right about me not wanting to die out here.
-Way I figure it is to best push that priority forward, I gotta spend my time workin' on my fucking patch in the cargo hold.
+Look, Hem', you're right about me not wanting to die out here.
+Way I figure it is, to best push that priority forward, I gotta spend my time workin' on my fucking patch in the cargo hold.
 I may in fact spend the rest of my short fuckin' life working on that fuckin' patch.
 I ain't got time to be up there fuckin' around with welding scrap steel onto what --- and I'm just taking a wild fucking guess here --- is some barely-afloat rusting sea-tractor."
 She paused.
 "You might get Owen to do it."

-"The kid?" asked Shakes, "fuck that.
+"The kid?" asked Shakes.
+"Fuck that.
 If there's welding to be done, I'll weld my own boat."

-"She is right though," said Hemi, "the patch in the _Prospect_ needs more work.
+"She is right though," said Hemi.
+"The patch in the _Prospect_ needs more work.
 If it fails, it could take both boats down.
-Before you do go back to your patch though Chips, get Owen and go out with Captain Shakes and take a look at the _Gnat_.
+Before you do go back to your patch, though, Chips, get Owen and go out with Captain Shakes and take a look at the _Gnat_.
 Make sure they have what they need to get this done right.
 It is not going to help us much if the mating collar leaks and floods the _Gnat_.
 Have Owen haul up the spare welding rig."

-"Aye Hem'," she said, understanding that what Hemi actually meant was she should instruct Shakes on how to do the job correctly.
-She swung down from her bunk handing Hemi her empty food bowl.
+"Aye, Hem'," she said, clearly understanding that what Hemi actually meant was that she should instruct Shakes on how to do the job correctly.
+She swung down from her bunk, handing Hemi her empty food bowl.
 "And fuck you for workin' around my bad mood by siccing me on a right mechanical challenge.
-Come on _Captain_ Shakes, we'll go find the fuckin' kid, and have a look at this boat of yours."
+Come on, _Captain_ Shakes, we'll go find the fuckin' kid and have a look at this boat of yours."

 [//]: # (----- invisible character break)